-Torres Small: Building consensus It's pretty clear when you meet Xochitl Torres Small that she is a special candidate: She's deeply knowledgeable about a wide range of issues, she's energetic, she listens to everyone, but most of all it's clear that she truly cares about people.
+Torres Small: Building consensus T's pretty clear when you meet Xochitl Torres Small L that she is a special candidate: She's deeply knowledgeable about a wide range of issues, she's energetic, she listens to everyone, but most of all it's clear that she truly cares about people.
 The daughter of a teacher and a social worker, Torres Small grew up in Las Cruces, where she lives now.
 She worked her way through college and graduated cum laude from Georgetown University in just three years.
 Growing up in the desert, Torres Small knows that our future depends on protecting our drinking water.
-She emphasizes the importance of working together U.S. House District 1 to find community-driven solutions, and as a water-rights attorney, she works with local governments, farmers, developers, and conservationists to best use our shared resource.
+She emphasizes the importance of working together New Mexico Governor